Divvee is a newer network marketing company established in 2016 that thrives on mobile apps and social networking.

 This is their main product right now.
 It’s a social membership network that, according to their website, “combines the power of social media, along with the revenues of the multi-billion dollar mobile apps industry, the products and services industry, and the influence of individuals across the world”.
 That sounds impressive for about 3.5 seconds until you actually use your brain and realize that describes every social network ever created.

-What Divvee Social really is is an app that lets you take surveys and review products for miniscule rewards.
+What Divvee Social really is is an app that lets you take surveys and review products for minuscule rewards.
 You can build up your social network or “team” and make commissions as well.
 How that’s done isn’t described – the page simply says “This page will be coming soon.”

 Rank & Share